the episode

 John McLarty: Sorry about that.

-Kimberly Faith: That that they had to let me go.
+Kimberly Faith: That they had to let me go.

-John McLarty: It was the office manager or nothing.
+John McLarty: It was the office manager not me.

 Lynn McLarty: No, we knew from a child that you were a great actress.
-And we knew that somehow that skill was going be incorporated in
+And we knew that somehow that skill was going to be incorporated in your life.

-John McLarty: your Maybe not so much a great filer.
+John McLarty: Maybe not so much a great filer, right.

-Kimberly Faith: Yeah.
-Or type as clueless.
-No, it’s Well, I want to say this too, for people who are struggling to find a church they can serve in, because this is something that a lot of my clients who come in, who I’m having these spiritual conversations with will say, well, I just can’t find a good church.
-My reply to that is, who is the God that you’re serving, first Is of he capable of giving you a church to make better?
+Kimberly Faith: Or typist.
+Clueless.
+No. Well, I want to say this too, for people who are struggling to find a church they can serve in, because this is something that a lot of my clients who come in, who I’m having these spiritual conversations with will say, well, I just can’t find a good church.
+My reply to that is, who is the god that you’re serving, first of all.
+Is he capable of giving you a church to make better?

 John McLarty: That’s a good point.

 John McLarty: There’s kind of a phrase that living our divine purpose, but learning what that looks like for each individual.
-I mean, we’re all it’s about souls Right.
+I mean, we’re all it’s about souls.
 And serving God, but it looks different for individuals.

 Lynn McLarty: And realizing

 Lynn McLarty: Realizing what Kim just said.
-It’s not our gifts aren’t something that we are Right.
-Somehow conjured up and got better at.
+It’s not our gifts aren’t something that we somehow conjured up and got better at.
 It’s God working actually through us.
-Yeah.

-Lynn McLarty: are Without Him, we can’t even breathe.
-Do anything or say anything right.
+Lynn McLarty: Do anything or say anything right.

 And then I’ll just ask a question like, so are you interested in learning how to fix this or are you just talking about it?
 And that will start a different conversation.
 And really that path when you’re walking with God so closely that he gives you that wisdom to discern what’s actually being put into your mind.
 Does that make sense?
 Really helps us know.

-Lynn McLarty: For those people though that have been caught up Mhmm.
-In the world, it is one choice.
+Lynn McLarty: For those people though that have been caught up in the world, it is one choice.
 They’re one choice away from changing that.
-And I just want to say that because, you know, you kinda think you’re caught up in the world and you’re stuck.
-No.
+And I just want to say that because, you know, you kind of think you’re caught up in the world and you’re stuck.
+No. You can make the choice.
+Every day is a new day, and God’s right there waiting for us to make the right choice, and He’ll help us.

 Kimberly Faith: That’s right.

-Lynn McLarty: That’s great.
-Us out of that hole.
-Yeah.
-And we can’t get out of the hole by ourself, but god, boy, he makes the path light right out of that hole.
+Lynn McLarty: And we can’t get out of the hole by ourselves, but God, boy, he makes the path light right out of that hole.

 Kimberly Faith: He sure does.